Challenge Overview

 NOTE

-Always upgrade to a proper TTY before using su
+Always upgrade to a proper TTY before using su:

 python -c 'import pty; pty.spawn("/bin/bash")'